hmcts/azure-subscriptions/README.md

 The script can be run manually on a Linux VM or in a docker container to test out structural changes.

+Management group nodes are highlighted with the thick white border.
+Subscription nodes have a thinner blue/grey border.

 ## New subscription

 ### Naming the subscription